Which of the following best describes the main difference between... | Study Prep in Pearson+

-Which of the following best describes the main difference between physical properties and chemical properties?
+Which of the following best describes the main difference between an element and a compound?

 A